Creating stories of a lifetime.

 Explore various roles

-Marianne Laakso and Paula Fiskaali encourage those working in foreign educational institutions to boldly contact the Adult Education Centre of the Tampere Region.
+Marianne Laakso and Paula Fiskaali encourage those working in foreign educational institutions to boldly contact The Adult Education Centre of the Tampere Region.
 A job shadowing visit or a general visit to the institution is always possible when the timing is agreed upon.

 – We have dozens of people working in various roles.
 To participate in a job shadowing period, one doesn't need to be a teacher but can explore roles in leadership, education administration and planning, office work, customer service, janitor work, as well as communication and marketing.